-At 12°N, almost all of the seasonal variations in SSS can be explained by horizontal advection, estimated from the salinity budget residual (Fig. 7b).
-SSS decreases by 1-2.5 psu between June and November-December, about half of the magnitude of the decrease observed at 8°N. The drop in SSS at 12°N normally occurs in less than two weeks, whereas at 8°N the decrease is often spread out over a period of several months.
-The abrupt drop in SSS at 12°N is consistent with the northward advection of a low SSS front from 8° to 12°N that contains a sharp front at its leading edge.
-The more gradual decrease in SSS at 8°N supports the conclusion that enhanced rainfall plays a larger role here, since the time-integrated effect of rainfall is more slowly evolving compared to that of a northward-moving front.

-The low SSS front arrives at 15°N during December- January in most years and the observed front is less intense compared to 12°N, with a drop in SSS of 0.5-1 psu on average at 15°N (Fig. 7c).
-The drop in SSS generally occurs within a period of one or two weeks, consistent with the timing at 12°N. In contrast to the results at 12°N, however, at 15°N horizontal advection tends to lower SSS throughout the year, even before the arrival of the low SSS front and to a lesser extent after its arrival.
+At 12°N almost all of the seasonal variations in SSS can be explained by horizontal 405 advection, estimated from the salinity budget residual (Fig. 7b).
+SSS decreases by 1- 406 2.5 psu between June and November-December, about half of the magnitude of the 407 decrease observed at 8°N. The drop in SSS at 12°N normally occurs in less than two 408 weeks, whereas at 8°N the decrease is often spread out over a period of several months.
+409 The abrupt drop in SSS at 12°N is consistent with the northward advection of a low-410 SSS front from $8^{\circ}N$ to $12^{\circ}N$ that contains a sharp front at its leading edge.
+The more 411 gradual decrease in SSS at 8°N supports the conclusion that enhanced rainfall plays 412 a larger role here, since the time-integrated effect of rainfall is more slowly evolving 413 compared to that of a northward-moving front.
+414 on average at 15°N (Fig. 7c).
+The drop in SSS generally occurs within a period of one or two weeks, consistent with the timing at 12°N. In contrast to the results at 12°N however, at 15°N horizontal advection tends to lower SSS throughout the year, even before the arrival of the low-SSS front and to a lesser extent after its arrival.
 The stronger increasing tendency of SSS due to E-P at 15°N is consistent with higher evaporation and lower precipitation at 15°N compared to 12°N (Foltz et al. 2004).